kinthalisaketh/Marksheet.Python/README.md

-Open the JUPYTER NOTE BOOK
+1.Open the JUPYTER NOTE BOOK
-install the tkinters by using "pip install tkinter" run the code u will get a popup and enter the details u will get the final result
+2.Install the tkinters by using "pip install tkinter" 3.un the code
+4.u will get a popup and enter the details u will get the final result